mneresc/jupyter_curso/README.md

-# Jupyter Notebook Machine Learn Curse
+# Jupyter Notebook Machine Learning Curse
 This is a Jupyter notebook used to learn python and datascience